 POMH-UK is managed by the Royal College of Psychiatrists’ Centre for Quality Improvement (CCQI).

 Our online privacy notice gives you detailed information on when and why we collect personal information and how we use it.
-Our data control statement provides further information on how data are used in our reports and for quality improvement.
+Our data control statement (PDF) provides further information on how data are used in our reports and for quality improvement.

 POMH-UK complies with the CCQI ethical audit standards and does not require ethics approval nor patient consent for data collection.

 Data collection is via an online audit tool using Formic’s Fusion Survey software.
 Formic abide by the stringent security requirements of the NHS for its systems and processes.
-Please see the following data security statement on the Formic data collection software.
+Please see the following data security statement (PDF) on the Formic data collection software.